How to Sprout Beans and Seeds

 When you sprout at home, the chance of getting ill when eating sprouts goes down immensely since you control the environment, the beans/seeds you use, how clean your jars are, and how many times a day you rinse them.

-I have been sprouting for a year now and have never had a problem.
+I have been sprouting beads and seeds for a few years now and have never had a problem.
 If you want to be sure, use your nose.
 If they smell off, then don’t eat them.
 Again, I have not had this problem as I eat them in a few days time, they never sit around long.

 Bean & Seed Sprouting Resources